valtech-ch/saas-aem-module/ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/search/README.md

 #### Search result item tracking

 AEM exposes an api for tracking search results items.
-The api serves a POST request sent to the search component resource with a selector: **tracking** and extension: **html** (e.g.
+The api serves a POST request sent to the search component resource with a selector: **tracking** and extension: **json** (e.g.
-/content/saas/us/en/search-page/jcr:content/search.**tracking**.**html**).
+/content/saas/us/en/search-page/jcr:content/search.**tracking**.**json**).
 The request should be sent with a payload containing the search result item's url (`trackedUrl=<search result item url>`).
 Using the TrackingService OSGi component, the url tracking entry is updated in SaaS system.